Skyscanner/backpack-android/UNRELEASED.md

 - Updated `BpkHorizontalNav` to match Design System:
   - Updated default text colour to primary text
   - All caps property is now false
+  - Update icon spacing from `24dp` to `16dp` and fixed icon alignment and tinting

 ## How to write a good changelog entry